Tannerite00/BenfordsLawMachine/README.md

 # Finding Duplicates

-Finds duplicate transactions in the data based off of if the 3 columns chosen by the user match with any of the other data, renders it in an excel-like grid in a seperate modal and saves them to a new csv.
+Finds duplicate transactions in the data based off of if the 3 columns chosen by the user match with any of the other data, renders it in an excel-like grid in a separate modal and saves them to a new csv.

 # Showing the CSV in the App

-Renders the csv file chosen as an excel-like sheet in a seperate modal.
+Renders the csv file chosen as an excel-like sheet in a separate modal.

+# Info
+This brings up a separate modal that contains most of this read me to explain what the various techniques are doing and to give more in-depth instructions.

 # What's Next?